 A change control process is critical because it allows you to regain control of your project—while still allowing for flexibility to add new requests if absolutely necessary.
 With a change control process, project details can change.
 But if they do, you’ll be sure they’re changing for the right reasons.

-Customer feedback is key for customer-facing work like new products or marketing campaigns.
+Customer feedback is key for customer-facing work like new products, launching additional features, or marketing campaigns.
 But if you aren’t proactive about collecting feedback, you may get customer feedback late in the game that completely changes the intent, scope, timeline, or objectives of your project.
 This pivot might include changing what you’re already doing, or completely starting over with new features and new requirements.

 You’re human—and so are your customers.
-Last minute changes happen, and the thing is, there’s only so much you can do about this one.
+Last minute changes happen, and there’s only so much you can do about it.
 Sometimes, you will need to change large elements of your project, and there might not be anything you could have done to stop it.

 The best way to reduce the likelihood of this happening is to get plenty of customer feedback, and get it early.
-Practice regularly sourcing user feedback, and proactively collecting customer feedback.
+Practice regularly sourcing user feedback, or use an Agile project methodology that proactively collects and uses customer feedback in real-time.
 For more tips, try our free user research template.

 Ok, you’ve already gotten started on a project, and you’re worried about scope creep: now what?

 If you feel scope creep coming on, there are a few things you can do: